hzeller/bant/README.md

 bant list-targets //...     # list all targets of current project bant list-targets -r //...  # also recursively following all dependencies
 ```

+If `-b` is given, the built-in macros are applied, so special rules are
+expanded, making more obscure rules become `genrule` and `cc_library`.

 #### list-leafs
 Like `list-targets`, but just print targets that are not mentioned in any